 In the future, instead of extensive imaging and invasive tissue biopsies, liquid biopsies could be used to guide cancer treatment decisions and perhaps even screen for tumours that are not yet visible on imaging.

-The test requires two 10ml blood samples which can be taken at any of our collection centres.
+Specimen Required: This test requires TWO 10ml blood samples (special tubes), which can be taken at any of our collection centres.

 Test Cost: No Medicare rebate available.
 An out-of-pocket fee of $550 applies.

 "A Personalised Medicine approach in cancer care is not new.
 What is new, however,

 is our ability to predict cancer recurrence based on the differences between individuals

 at molecular levels.
 This means that we can sub-group, or sub-stratify patients in